|Back to Main Print This Page Email to a Friend|

 In severe cases, the lungs may be affected, causing shortness of breath or difficulty in taking deep breaths.
 Shortness of breath may be a symptom of pulmonary hypertension, an uncommon but life-threatening complication of systemic scleroderma.

-- Some patients may not have any symptoms.
+- Some people may not have any symptoms.

-- When pulmonary fibrosis progresses, patients develop a dry cough, shortness of breath, and reduced ability to exercise.
+- When pulmonary fibrosis progresses, people develop a dry cough, shortness of breath, and reduced ability to exercise.

-- Severe pulmonary fibrosis occurs in about 16% of patients with diffuse scleroderma.
-About half of these patients experience the most profound changes within the first 3 years of diagnosis.
+- Severe pulmonary fibrosis occurs in about 16% of people with diffuse scleroderma.
+About half of these people experience the most profound changes within the first 3 years of diagnosis.
 In such cases, lung function worsens rapidly over that period, and then the progression slows down.